rpis/farmer-agent/README.md

 * farms - definitions of your farm  (one or more) to monitoring

 * farm_name - name of your farm defined in application
-* type - type of farm (ex. xch for chia, sit for silicoin - find more in global-config.js)
+* type - type of farm (ex. xch for chia, sit for silicoin - find more in global-config.js) - optional
-* home_dir - directory with coin home dir (.chia, .sit,..)
+* home_dir - directory with coin home dir (.chia, .sit,..) - optional
-* monitor_scan_time - set to true of you need to monitor scan latency reported in log file (remember to set log_level to INFO in configuration file, for chia its ./chia/mainnet/config/config.yaml)
+* monitor_scan_time - set to true of you need to monitor scan latency reported in log file (remember to set log_level to INFO in configuration file, for chia its ./chia/mainnet/config/config.yaml) - optional

 ```